 - I've got the bit in my teeth with this show and I'm very determined to take it as far as it will go.

 - Mencken believed that the human race would accomplish greater things if the halt and lame were left to themselves and the bright and swift took the bit between their teeth.

 - And one of the big questions is whether he's going to be able to really get the bit in his teeth.

 off the bit (or bridle)

-- (Of a horse) ridden on a loose rein to allow it to gallop freely, especially at the end of a race.More example sentences
+- (Of a horse) ridden on a loose rein to allow it to gallop freely.More example sentences

 - Most of the runners are off the bridle while Shergar is cantering.

 - Norman knew he would stay and even though he was a bit off the bridle round the turn he just kept on galloping.